-Another limitation is the simple fact that the cash-on-cash return doesn’t take into account appreciation.
-As I stated a bit earlier, this supports the view that the cash-on-cash return is used for value investing and not used for speculation.
+- Cash-on-cash return doesn’t take appreciation into account.
+That’s why cash-on-cash return is best used for value investing and not speculation.
 Depending on how you invest, this could be a good or bad thing.

-The cash-on cash-return ignores the risk associated with investments.
-It doesn’t take into account opportunity costs, which more sophisticated investors will find alarming.
+- This metric doesn’t take opportunity costs into account, which more sophisticated investors will find alarming.

-It also ignores the effect of compounding interest.
-The problem here is that the cash-on-cash return may make short-term investments look more appealing while making longer-term investments with a lower cash-on-cash return unappealing.
-If the investor were to invest in an investment that compounds (or appreciates), then the investor may be better off taking the currently smaller cash-on-cash return in the long-run.
+- It also ignores the effect of compounding interest.
+Cash-on-cash return may make short-term investments look more appealing and make longer-term investments with a lower cash-on-cash return unappealing.
+But someone interested an investment that compounds, or appreciates, may be better off taking the investment with a (currently) smaller cash-on-cash return.

-Coming full circle, the conversation I was having with this investor led him to believe that the cash-on-cash return is a pointless metric.
-He then became anxious that he had been missing out on potentially better returns for the past several years.
+The conversation I had with my investor friend led him to believe that the cash-on-cash return is a pointless metric.
+He then became anxious: Had he been missing out on potentially better returns?

-But I told him not to worry because the cash-on-cash return is a great metric if used appropriately.
+“Don’t worry,” I told him.
+Cash-on-cash return is a great metric—when used appropriately.

-First, I wouldn't suggest using the cash-on-cash return to evaluate the performance of a property you have held for more than 12 months.
-It should really only be utilized to evaluate the first year's performance or project a property's first year performance.
-After that, the cash-on-cash return begins to lose its value.
-The reason being that your denominator (actual cash invested) will be constantly changing as you pay down the loan and make improvements and repairs to the property.
-A better metric to use in this case is the IRR.
+First, I wouldn’t suggest using the cash-on-cash return to evaluate the performance of a property you have held for more than 12 months.
+Only use this number to evaluate or project the property’s first-year performance.
+After that, the cash-on-cash return begins to lose its value because your denominator—the actual cash invested—will be constantly changing as you pay down the loan and make improvements and repairs.
+In this situation, I recommend using IRR.

-Second, use the cash-on-cash return as a screening tool to compare other investments.
-Many people claim the 1% and 2% rules are pointless, and I’d agree.
+Second, use the cash-on-cash return as a screening tool to compare investments.
+Many people claim the one and two percent rules are pointless, and I’d agree.
 But everyone needs a good screening tool, and the cash-on-cash return will allow you to compare investments efficiently and effectively.

-Lastly, use other metrics to supplement the information that the cash-on-cash return provides you.
-Specifically, the IRR and the MIRR.
-Again, these two metrics require a bit more work but provide you with much more insight into the performance of the property.
+Lastly, use other metrics to supplement the information that the cash-on-cash return provides—specifically, the IRR and MIRR.
+Yes, these two metrics require a bit more work, but they provide more insight into the performance of the property.